LuxDL/Lux.jl/docs/src/manual/compiling_lux_models.md

 Now that we saw the low-level API let's see how to train the model without any of this boilerplate.
 Simply follow the following steps:

-1. Create a device using `xla_device`.
+1. Create a device using `reactant_device`.
 Remember to load `Reactant.jl` before doing this.
 2. Similar to other device functions move the model, parameters, states and data to the device.
 Note that you might want to use [`DeviceIterator`](@ref) to move the data loader to the device with an iterator.